craftcms/docs/docs/5.x/extend/updating-plugins.md

 - The schema of these action menu items must conform with the expectations of `craft\helpers\Cp::disclosureMenu()`.
 - `craft\base\Element` takes care of many element-type-agnostic actions.
 You may return additional “safe” actions from a `safeActionMenuItems()` method, and destructive actions from a `destructiveActionMenuItems()` method.
 Only safe items are displayed when rendering chips.
 - To add or alter actions for an element type you don’t own, listen for its `EVENT_DEFINE_ACTION_MENU_ITEMS` event.
 This is emitted a single time, and
-- Action menu items that rely on Javascript should use a temporary unique ID to tie the final markup to scripts:
+- Action menu items that rely on JavaScript should use a temporary unique ID to tie the final markup to scripts:

     ```php
     $alertId = sprintf('action-alert-title-%s', mt_rand());